Jolak5/kanban-copy/todo-list/sneak_peek.md

 ## Description

 "To Do list" is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.
-In this project, you will build a simple website that allows for doing that, and you will do it with the usage of ES6 and Webpack!
+You will build a simple website that allows for doing that, and you will do it with the usage of ES6 and Webpack!

 ### How to build the "To Do list" website?

-In this project, you will build a very simple yet powerful To Do list.
-It will be inspired by the [minimalist](http://www.getminimalist.com/) project.
+You will build a very simple yet powerful To Do list.
+It will be inspired by the [minimalist](http://www.getminimalist.com/) website.
 The final result will look similar to:

 <p align="center">